Leo5878/openvpn-manager/README.md

 * `event` — custom EventEmitter for event handling (by default, an internal emitter is created).
 * `logger` — logger for log management (by default, `console` is used).
+* `reconnect` — controls the behavior when the connection is lost.
+Defaults to always, which makes the client automatically reconnect. never disables automatic reconnection.
+Possible values: `always`, `never`.

 ```ts
 // Import helper for typing